kraig24/projects/Python Season in Picture Analyzer/README.md

 I couldn't just compare every pixel in one picture to every pixel in another for each image because

 1) it isn't scalable with large amounts of pictures
-2) it would take fare too long
+2) it would take far too long

 So, in order to solve this problem, I used the Principle Component Analysis algorithm and turned each image into smaller